 Mr. Natural– 1901 E. Cesar Chavez another location on South Lamar.
 Healthy style Mexican food.
 A full range of juices.
 Try the tofu migas for breakfast.
 The lunch special is cafeteria style ordering otherwise grab a menu, pay, and take a number.

-Counter Culture- 2337 East Cesar Chavez Street All vegan diner with homemade seitan philly, soul food burrito, and mushroom beet burger and lots of raw and engine 2 friendly items.
+Counter Culture– 2337 East Cesar Chavez Street All vegan diner with homemade seitan philly, soul food burrito, and mushroom beet burger and lots of raw and engine 2 friendly items.
 Raw style desserts.
 I love their weekend brunch.
-Closed Monday until Sept ’14 when they move to a 7 day schedule, open until 10pm otherwise.
+Open until 10pm.
 Weekly specials on facebook.